HEV INNOVATORS SINCE 1998

 - First hybrid system to gain a podium result in ACO endurance racing.

-As much as electric vehicles are seen as the future of transportation, hybrid vehicles (combining two motive power sources) have long been seen as a way of maintaining key vehicle metrics whilst reducing tailpipe emissions.
-The benefits of hybridisation are well known and have been used in motorsport for many years in Formula 1, endurance prototype racing and other series with increasing popularity by a handful of star drivers.
+As much as electric vehicles are seen as the future of transportation, hybrid vehicles (combining two motive power sources) have long been seen as a way of maintaining key vehicle metrics whilst reducing tailpipe emissions, giving them environmental credibility.
+The benefits of hybridisation are well known and have been used in motorsport for many years in Formula 1, showing true performance levels, endurance prototype racing and other series with increasing popularity by a handful of star drivers.

 1998 Inaugural Petit Le Mans Class Winner